flagpolejs/flagpole/docs/value.md

 ### unique(): Value

-Takes the input array of items or object values, removes duplicates, and returns a new iValue with an array of that result of distinct values.
+Takes the input array of items or object values, removes duplicates, and returns a new Value with an array of that result of distinct values.

 ```javascript
 const countries = rows.col("venueCountry").unique();